reflectoring/reflectoring.github.io/content/blog/2022/2022-06-03-distribute-static-content-with-cloudfront.md

 {{% image alt="file uploaded to Bucket" src="images/posts/aws-cloudfront/browser-s3.png" %}}

 Assuming we have customers accessing this website from all parts of the globe, they will all be downloading the static contents from the same S3 bucket in the `us-east` region in our example.
-This will give a different experience to customers depending on their location.
+This will result in giving different user experiences to customers depending on their location.

 Customers closer to the `us-east` region will experience a lower latency compared to the customers who are accessing this website from other continents.
 We will improve this behavior in the next section with the help of Amazon's CloudFront service.

 ## Creating the CloudFront Distribution